mzurczak/TripSharing/README.md

 * H2

 ## Features
-This is a list of features that Yelp would like to see in all prototypes:
 * A usercan create a new account.
 * A user can change its preferences:
   * First name, last name, email and password.